laughtersec/Fuzzing-Reversing/README.md

 ## Personal Note
 As you know, I like to write my notes in Obsidian.
-Feel free to clone this repo with the help of Git plugins.
+Feel free to clone this repo with the help of the Git plugin.
 Looks great with "Brainhack" theme.

 ## Course Link
 [Certified Binary Fuzzing & Reversing Professional - The SecOps Group](https://pentestingexams.com/product/certified-binary-fuzzing-reversing-professional/)